paulroden/eud/ReadMe.md

 `new NAME` creates a new Emacs daemon using a socket called NAME

-`connect [NAME]` creates a new Emacs client process connected to the socket called NAME; if NAME does not already exist, an Emacs daemon process is created called NAME
+`connect NAME FILE` creates a new Emacs client process (i.e. `emacsclient`) connected to the socket called NAME and visits FILE with Emacs; if no FILE is passed, Emacs will visit the working directory in `dired` mode.
+Exits and displays an error if FILE does not exist if a daemon process with socket NAME does not exist.

-`kill NAME` sends a kill (?) signal to the Emacs daemon process with socket NAME, or with `--all` sends the kill signal to all Emacs daemon processes.
+`kill NAME` sends a TERM signal (15) to the Emacs daemon process with socket NAME,

+(TODO: or with `--all` sends the kill signal to all Emacs daemon processes)

+### TODOs

+[ ] `emacsclient` processes to be spawned in background.

+[ ] correct exit codes on error

+[ ] tokio for spawning child processes and reading asynchronously from them

+[ ] `kill --all` flag

+[ ] given the name, we should really ensure this works with [Doom Emacs](https://github.com/doomemacs/doomemacs)